osdodo/gridvana/README.md

   handles, and floating pasted selections.
 - **Animation** — timeline with frames, layers, tags, and a live preview panel.
 - **Export** — PNG, animated GIF, and sprite sheets.
-- **AI agent integration** — a built-in MCP server plus an embedded terminal, so an agent can start an edit session, preview operations, and commit them into your undo history.
+- **Human-AI collaboration** — a built-in MCP server plus an embedded terminal let AI agents edit the same project as you: they can start an edit session, preview operations, and commit changes into the shared undo history.

 ## Building